NativeScript/firebase/packages/firebase-admob/README.md

 Make sure you replace it with your ad unit ID before publishing your app.

-Below are examples of adding a Banner ad in NativeScript Core and NativeScript Angular.
+Below are examples of adding a Banner ad in several NativeScript flavors.

 #### Add Banner ad in NativeScript Core